In 2018, the Federal Reserve found that 56% of Americans have less than $5,000 in their savings accounts.

 How much risk you should take in bonds and stocks depends on multiple factors, but age is one of them.
 The older you are, the less risky you want to be with your money.

 When taking the stock market route to double your money, it’s important to note that while it can certainly (and usually will) happen, the journey there might take significantly longer than other methods on this list.

-To figure out how long it should take to double your money, use the Rule of 72— a formula used to calculate the number of years it will take to double the money invested at an annual rate of return.
+To figure out (on average) how long it should take to double your money, use the Rule of 72— a formula used to calculate the number of years it will take to double the money invested at an annual rate of return.

 For example, a bond that returns an average of 5% per year will take nearly 15 years to give you double your money, according to the Rule of 72.

 Although you might not double $5,000 in the near future with this route, investing is a smart strategy for earning passive income in the long term.
 Plus, you can get started with as little as $1.